91社区

 Supply Chain Technology Stack: A Digital Roadmap to Resilience

-Organizations are increasingly bringing digital transformation technologies (such as cloud, the Internet of Things, blockchain, artificial intelligence and machine learning) to the forefront.
-In the midst of supply shortages, transportation challenges and more, the pandemic exposed the need for transparent, data-driven systems to streamline complex protocols.
-By providing this capability through a technology stack, solid competitive advantages emerge — including enhanced supply chain resilience.
+Supply chain professionals across industries are increasingly finding value in data-rich digital platforms.
+Organizations are bringing digital transformation technologies — cloud, the Internet of Things, artificial intelligence, and machine learning — to the forefront of their resilience strategies.
+By providing this capability through a technology stack, solid competitive advantages emerge, including enhanced supply chain resilience.

 Five Supply Chain Technologies to Consider

 After careful consideration of the business needs, teams should look to solutions that empower resilience and implement the appropriate stack effectively.
-Successful completion of this aim results in proactive and reactive response, compliance, scalability and efficiency.
+Successful completion of this aim results in proactive and reactive response, compliance, scalability, and efficiency.

 How a technology stack achieves the intended benefits is diverse and varied.
 Multiple categories of solutions exist that serve to strengthen supply chain resilience.
 Here are five supply chain technologies companies should consider implementing to prepare for the next disruption.

-1. Supply chain orchestration
+1. Supply Chain Orchestration

 Any supply chain orchestration platform your organization chooses should accomplish three main goals:

-- Provide actionable insights driven by real-time data
+• Provide actionable insights driven by real-time data

-- Create greater visibility into supplier readiness, security of supply, and inventory
+• Create greater visibility into supplier readiness, security of supply, and inventory

-- Allow supply chain teams to work with engineers and other teams cross-functionally to design the most sustainable, cost-effective product life cycle and supply chain
+• Allow supply chain teams to work with engineers and other teams cross-functionally to design the most sustainable, cost-effective product lifecycle and supply chain

-91社区's intelligent supply chain decision support solution combines expert knowledge and data from supplier relationship managers (SRMs) and global commodities managers (GCMs) with commodity-level market data.
+91社区's intelligent supply chain decision platform combines expert knowledge and data from supplier relationship managers (SRMs) and global commodities managers (GCMs) with commodity-level market data.
 Together, these two groups of data are joined to create analytical models that the platform uses as the base to make optimized supply chain decision recommendations and identify potential disruptions in the technology lifecycle.

 Another key building block for a truly digital supply chain is the implementation of intelligent procurement.

-2. Procurement intelligence platform
+2. Procurement Intelligence Platform

-Better sourcing, better buying and better decision-making related to commodity management and sourcing opportunities: that is the catalyst of a procurement intelligence platform.
+Better sourcing, better buying, and better decision-making related to commodity management and sourcing opportunities: That is the catalyst of a procurement intelligence platform.
 A complement to supply chain orchestration technology, the platform continually sifts through data, interpreting it and identifying commodities and suppliers.

 Direct and indirect sourcing opportunities become clear with this type of platform.
 A filler of compliance gaps and an overall time-saver, procurement intelligence platforms operate within comprehensive rules and regulations to streamline a requisitioning and purchase order system.